Ongoing professional development (OPD)

 If you do more than 5 hours of activities in a year, it will not count towards the next year.

 OPD when you become a Commonwealth-registered marriage celebrant

-You don't have to complete OPD when you first become a celebrant if you have just been registered as a marriage celebrant, and you were awarded a Certificate IV in Celebrancy in the 12 months before the date you were registered.
+You don't have to complete OPD in the calendar year in which you become a celebrant if you were awarded a Certificate IV in Celebrancy in the 12 months before the date you were registered.

 We may also give you an exemption from OPD if you are registered towards the end of a calendar year.